-Resources to strengthen communication in every classroom, every day.
+Resources to build communication in every classroom, every day.

 Building SEL (social and emotional learning) skills such as communication requires face-to-face interactions, meaningful discussion, and reflection.
 Edtech is no complete substitute for that, but there are tools that can supplement the development of character in the classroom and at home.
 Communication isn't just about using good grammar and spelling; it's also about listening attentively and appreciatively, expressing yourself clearly and sensitively, and honoring differences.